Mission Python: Code a Space Adventure Game

 Air is running out.
 There's a leak in the space station, so you've got to act fast.
 Can you find your way to safety?
-You'll need to navigate your way through the force field maze, find the key cards to unlock the doors, and fix your space suit before entering the airlock.
+You'll need to navigate your way through the space station, find the key cards to unlock the doors, and fix your space suit before entering the airlock.
 The adventure has begun...

 And it starts here: on Earth, at mission command, also known as 'your computer'.
 In this book, you'll learn how to build your own graphical adventure game, with a map to explore, objects to interact with, and tricky logic puzzles.

-You'll discover how to use Python to make your own programs, and will build the Escape game.
+You'll discover how to use Python to build the Escape game.
 You'll learn how to customize it, so you can add your own graphics and puzzles, and even use the game engine to build an entirely different game.
 For the graphical elements, you'll use Pygame Zero.

 The game runs on a Windows PC or a Raspberry Pi, and uses free software.
-The game will be supported by a pack of downloadable sounds and graphics to use in building the game.
+The game is supported by a pack of downloadable sounds and graphics to use in building the game.

 Mission Python is out now!
 For updates, follow me on Twitter.

 Buy the book at your favourite shop here

 Take a look at Mission Python with this free PDF sampler.
 It includes the Introduction which shows you how to install the required software and provides instructions for playing the space adventure game, called Escape.
 It also includes Chapter 1, so you can get your first taste of programming using Python and Pygame Zero, creating a simple spacewalk simulator.